beamable/UnrealSDK/README.md

 2. Perform a Clean build of the Editor target.
 3. Run the `BeamableUnreal` Project and in the editor, go to Project Settings → Beamable Core → Beamable Environment and verify it’s set to `BeamProdEnv`.
 4. Sign in to your Beamable account in the Beamable Window.
-5. Follow Sample-Specific Instructions.
-Each sample has its own documentation for additional steps or guidance.

 !!! warning "Clean Up Sample Realms"
 If you are using your own organization (the one you’ll use to ship your game) to test any of these samples, don’t forget to delete the test realms when you’re finished exploring!